BrandonScottt/Vehicle_US/README.md

 - Select different categories in the sidebar to filter data and view corresponding visualizations.
 - Enable the checkbox to display a data table along with scatter plots.

-## Deployment

-The live demo of the Vehicle_US Dashboard is hosted on Render.
-Feel free to explore the dashboard online: [Vehicle_US Dashboard](https://vehicle-us.onrender.com)

-## Contributing

-If you'd like to contribute to the project, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to the contributors and the Streamlit and Plotly Express communities.

-Feel free to contribute, open issues, or provide feedback to enhance the Vehicle_US Dashboard!